 Nouns that are different in Latin American Spanish vs Spain Spanish

 |English||Spain Spanish||Latin American Spanish|

 |Pyjama||(El) Pijama||(la) Piyama|

 |TV||La televisión||El televisor|

-Latin America usage
+Latin America usage of words

 And vice versa: